-Victoria Mackenzie told the Las Vegas Sun that her husband, Damien Robins, was fired from his job the day before the attacks occurred, but she had not seen him for several days.
-Mackenzie said Robins was addicted to methamphetamine and it wasn’t unusual for him to disappear for several days at a time.
+The suspect’s wife told the Las Vegas Sun that her husband, Damien Robins, was fired from his job the day before the attacks occurred, but she had not seen him for several days.
+She said Robins was addicted to methamphetamine and it wasn’t unusual for him to disappear for several days at a time.

 But on the afternoon of Oct.
-24, Robins, who Mackenzie believed was high at the time, showed up at their home with ill intentions.
-For several hours, Robins held Mackenzie captive inside their house, during which time he told her that he wanted to kill her and burn her body.
+24, Robins showed up at their home with ill intentions.
+For several hours, Robins held his wife captive inside their house, during which time he told her that he wanted to kill her and burn her body.
 Robins also revealed that he “felt like bludgeoning someone” as a means to ease his aggression.

-The couple then returned to their home and Mackenzie was able to convince Robins to let her go get their child from the babysitter.
-However, Mackenzie used the opportunity to go to a friend’s house to get help instead.
+The couple then returned to their home and the wife was able to convince Robins to let her go get their child from the babysitter.
+However, she used the opportunity to go to a friend’s house to get help instead.

-While Mackenzie was gone, the violence exhibited by Robins escalated.
+While she was gone, the violence exhibited by Robins escalated.

 Unable to purchase a gun, Robins armed himself with a hammer and attacked 10 randomly chosen people.